Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 A crisis may require action before sea transport can deliver equipment.

 **Action**
-Keep selected units ready to deploy by air with mission specific equipment.
+Keep selected units ready to deploy by air with mission-specific equipment.

 **Outcome**
 A capable force can reach the crisis rapidly.